sentioxyz/iota/examples/move/nft-rental/README.md

-# sui_nft_rental
+# iota_nft_rental

 ## **Description**

 NFT renting is a mechanism that allows individuals without ownership or possession of a specific NFT to temporarily utilize or experience it.
 The implementation of this process leverages the Kiosk Extension to establish an infrastructure conducive to facilitating rental transactions.
-This approach closely aligns with the ERC-4907 renting standard, making it a suitable choice for Solidity-based use cases intended for implementation on Sui.
+This approach closely aligns with the ERC-4907 renting standard, making it a suitable choice for Solidity-based use cases intended for implementation on IOTA.

 ## **Requirements**